-- Exploring the psycho-emotional roots of physical disease
+- Exploring the psycho-emotional roots of physical diseases

 - Relationship challenges, including sexuality

 In 1986 I found a new direction in my practice.
 Jin Shin Do Acupressure, a particular form of muscular release, fascinated me and impressed me as an effective healing modality.
 This began an ongoing process of professional and personal development.
-In 1994 I obtained the teaching license from JSD founder Iona Teaguarden.
+In 1994 I obtained the JSD teaching license.
 Since 1995 I have been practicing as a licensed psychotherapist in Germany.
-This was also the year that my daughter was born.

-I began a private practice in 1992 and six years later, I devoted all my professional time to seeing clients as a self-employed practitioner.
-I live and work in Eschwege, a quaint town in central Germany.
+I began a private practice in 1992 and 1999 I devoted all my professional time to seeing clients as a self-employed practitioner.

-I gained additional professional training at the Northgerman Institute for Bioenergetic Analysis (NIBA) during the years from 1994-1999.
-This body psychotherapeutic training enabled me to have a more profound understanding of the connection between body and soul.
-Subsequent to my training, I spent 10 years in professional supervision and ongoing education under the leadership of psychologist Dorothea Habbinga, whom I have to thank for my understanding of early childhood disturbances.
+I gained professional training according to the standards of the International Institute for Bioenergetic Analysis (IIBA) at the Northgerman Institute for Bioenergetic Analysis (NIBA) from 1994-1999.
+Subsequent to my training, I spent 11 years in professional supervision and ongoing education under the leadership of psychologist Dorothea Habbinga.
+I have to thank her for my differenciated diagnostic skills regarding early childhood trauma.

 I became a training analyst in 2007 and have served on the board of NIBA from 2008-2016.
+Nowadays I am a member of the South German Institute for Bioenergetic Analysis (SGfBA).
 In 2011 I was elected President of the European Federation for Bioenergetic Analysis (EFBA-P), a position that allowed me to represent Bioenergetic Analysis at international congresses and lead workshops in many countries.
-I’ve enjoyed leading workshops in Greece, Croatia, Poland, Russia, Chile and the USA.
+I’ve enjoyed leading workshops in Germany, Greece, Poland, Russia, Croatia, Serbia, Slovenia, Bulgaria, Lithuania, Italy Chile and the USA.